 Housing Policy 6.2.
-Coordinate with Tribes, jurisdictions, agencies, and community partners to identify and remove local regulatory barriers that limit the provision of a diverse supply of housing units affordable to low-, very low-, and extremely low-income households, especially for populations historically affected by systematic inequities.
+Coordinate with tribes, jurisdictions, agencies, the building industry, and community partners to identify and remove local regulatory barriers that limit the provision of a diverse supply of housing units affordable to low-, very low-, and extremely low-income households, especially for populations historically affected by systematic inequities.